Nitrokey/nitrokey-documentation/source/components/nethsm/pkiproxy.rst

 PKI Proxy uses this driver to connect to the NetHSM and access its keys and certificates.
 Clients to the PKI Proxy use the REST API of the PKI Proxy server to access the keys and certificates.
 Applications on the client can either use the native Windows API or a PKCS#11 driver.
 The communication between the NetHSM and PKI Proxy server and PKI Proxy clients is encrypted.
+PKI Proxy server and client can be executed on the same computer.

 Possible use cases of this setup are: